Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Incap Clause** - Incapacitated units must be teleported out before three countdowns run out.
     - Since evac mechanism will be removed, unit has to use a shiftstone to teleport himself out before being killed in an early stage, which makes the game harder.
 Also, Black Plume might be useful.
 (2020/12/30)
 - **Heal Clause** - The number of times of using consumables, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
 And this upper bound is denoted as N, where [y] is the integer part of y.
     - Using any consumable counts a heal.
+Exception: shiftstone is not counted.
+(2021/1/21)
 	- For example, if an enemy team consists of 11 units including 2 clerics then N = 1.5 x (1+2) x [11/3] = 1.5 x 3 x 3 = 13.5.
 	- You may not use the same consumable more than 5 times in a battle (since enemies only have 3 or 5 copies of each consumable).
 Also, salvation (resurgent) gems can only be used on story characters who need to be rescued.
 (2020/11/1)
     - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), Time of Need (White Knight AOE TP to HP), etc.